illusio666/employee_attrition_analysis/README.md

 ## Analysis techniques used

-The analysis used matplotlib, seaborn and plotly to visualise each of the 4 hypotheses.
-Significance was tested for those visualisations that indicated whether results might be pertinent (Chi-squared for categorical data, Mann-Whitney for non-normal numerical data).
+For each of the four hypotheses, the relevant data was visualised in order to detect any potential patterns/causes.
+Where visualisations indicated a possible relationship, mathematical significance was tested to see whether results were a strong enough relationship to be deemed pertinent  (Chi-squared to test relationships between categorical data, Mann-Whitney for non-normal numerical data across Attrition:Yes and Attrition:No groups).

 For the machine learning model, RandomForest was used to build a prediction model for attrition; due to the imbalance of data (leavers are only 16% of the dataset) then SMOTE was used to create synthetic data for the attrition group.
 As the initial results from the full data set were fairly weak, I used logistic regression to identify those features that were most pertinent for attrition, and then limited the model to those top 20 features.
 The end result was a 90% accuracy rate.